 B2C vs. B2B: What’s the difference?

 If you’re selling 5 seats in your course to a local business versus 5000 seats to a large enterprise, you’ll need to make operational adjustments for your B2B audience.
-You’ll need to consider a longer and higher-touch sales cycle, advanced reporting capabilities, additional security features, customization requirements, and more administrative access during the learning experience than you would with an independent consumer.
+You’ll need to consider a longer and higher-touch sales cycle, analytics capabilities, additional security features, customization requirements, and more administrative access during the learning experience than you would with an independent consumer.

 But don’t worry, that’s where Thinkific Plus makes the process a whole lot easier.
 We’ve built Thinkific Plus with this specific use case in mind – we know there are additional functionalities and requirements needed for B2B selling and we also know how important the user experience is for your students too.

 The beautiful thing about shifting from a B2C to a B2B audience is that a lot of the work has already been done.
 You’ve created valuable and informational content that resonates with students and the best part: it’s working!
 Leverage that as you begin to scale.
 At the end of the day, you are still impacting one individual learner who is looking for the same outcomes whether they purchased your course on their own or as part of their company.
 When it comes to transitioning to B2B, more often than not, it’s about scaling what you’re already good at and finding the right tool to make your business operations manageable.